shazz/MicroPython-CircuitPython-Experiments/wiki/comparison.md

 A few things I still don't get:

 - Why the Meowbit TFT is connected thru SPI on the slow bus.... what could be more important than a fast display ?
 - For the sake of simplicity and to save ports, all TFTs are connected thru SPI.
 Easy but hard to reach more than 30 FPS.
-A parallel or a LVDS interface would have been so cool...
+A paralell , a LVDS or a MIPI-DSI interface would have been so cool...
 - For the moment, pygamer is not supported my MicroPython, I'm working on it but...
 (CircuitPython is nice but quite slow)